-The default is Meters.

-Option.CoordinateSystem

-A coordinate system is a reference system for the unique location of a point in space.
+OffsetUnits Specifies the unit of me One of the following: easurement for the street offset and corner offset options.
+FeetMilesMetersKilometers The default is Meters.
+CoordinateSystem Cartesian (planar) and reference systems bas A coordinate system is a reference system for the unique location of a point in space.
 Cartesian (planar) and Geodetic (geographical) coordinates are examples of reference systems based on Euclidean geometry.
-Spectrum[TM] Technology Platform supports systems recognized by the European Petroleum Survey Group (EPSG).
+Spectrum TM Technology Platform supports systems recognized by the European Petroleum Survey Group (EPSG).
 Each country supports different coordinate systems.
-Depending on the country, you have one or more of the following options:

-EPSG:4283 Also known as the GDA94 coordinate system.
+Depending on the country, you have one or more of the following options: EPSG:4283 Also known as the GDA94 coordinate system.
 EPSG:4326 Also known as the WGS84 coordinate system.
 EPSG:27200 Also known as the NZGD49 coordinate system.